UKCloud/documentation/articles/azure/azs-how-move-vm-new-vnet-ps.md

 # Create the new VM from the new VM configuration
-Write-Output -InputObject "Creating new virtual machine" New-AzureRmVm -VM $NewVMConfig -ResourceGroupName $NewVNet.ResourceGroupName -Location $NewVNet.Location Get-AzureRmVM -ResourceGroupName $RGName -Name $VMName Write-Output -InputObject "The virtual machine has been created successfully"
+Write-Output -InputObject "Creating new virtual machine" New-AzureRmVM -VM $NewVMConfig -ResourceGroupName $NewVNet.ResourceGroupName -Location $NewVNet.Location Get-AzureRmVM -ResourceGroupName $RGName -Name $VMName Write-Output -InputObject "The virtual machine has been created successfully"
 </code></pre>